kuzzleio/kuzzle/docs/API.WebSocket.md

     action: 'delete',
     collection: '<data collection>',
     controller: 'write',
-    requestId: '<unique request ID>'  // The query deleting the document
+    requestId: '<unique request ID>',  // The query deleting the document
+    metadata: {
+      // metadata embedded in the modifying request
+    }
     // there is no document source in this notification }
 }